 In addition to alerting, Datadog enables teams within your organization to track and visualize all their SLOs in the same place as the data you might be collecting from our 700+ integrations.
 By scoping your process metrics to the services that make up a request latency SLO, for instance, you’ll be able to drill into any resource-intensive Redis instances or Puma workers—and see how your optimizations are contributing to a positive end user experience.
 You can then communicate the real-time status of your SLOs—along with their impact on the bottom line—with both internal and external stakeholders.

-Process metrics are now available in public beta for all US customers—check out our documentation to learn more.
-EU customers can request access to the private beta here.
-Or if you’re not yet using Datadog to monitor your applications and infrastructure, you can sign up for a free 14-day trial today.
+Process metrics are now available—check out our documentation to learn more.
+If you’re not yet using Datadog to monitor your applications and infrastructure, you can sign up for a free 14-day trial today.